EVENTS

 Aus der Serie “Kopffüssler”

-From the Serie “Cephalopods“
+From the series “Cephalopods“

 “Befristetes Verhältnis”, 2017, Acrylic, oil on canvas, 190 x 370 cm